khaledhikmat/ai/README.md

 ## Agents

-The following agenrs are available:
+The following agents are available:

 ### DOC Agent